 Reynold then petitioned the chancellor to intervene in the case; his petition is full of language about the terrible pollution to the church’s sacred space the violence of the breach had caused.

 Reynold asked the chancellor, who was also the archbishop of Canterbury, John Morton, to act as the “hedd of the church” as well as the chancellor and to right this terrible wrong against the laws of God as well as the king’s.

 It’s not clear whether Morton did intervene but clearly something happened to stop Reynold’s trial.
 He sat in prison for two years: there was probably some to-ing and fro-ing while a decision was made about what to do.

 Finally in early 1492 Reynold’s case was called up to King’s Bench, where it was recorded that the king’s attorney had decided to drop the case, acknowledging that sanctuary had, in fact, been breached, exactly as Reynold had alleged.

 The crown attorney’s statement implied that the London sheriffs had lied about where they arrested Reynold.
 It wasn’t unusual for the London sheriffs to push the envelope on sanctuary; it also wasn’t unusual for the crown to swat them down for it.
 Evidently the king himself, perhaps at Morton’s urging, had decided to come down against the sheriffs.
-Hard to say if this was an evaluation of the facts; a PR move (a good king should be seen to support sanctuary); or a slapdown of the annoying Londoners.
+Hard to say if this was an evaluation of the facts, or a PR move (a good king should be seen to support sanctuary), or a slapdown of the annoying Londoners.

 The justices then ordered Reynold to be restored to sanctuary in the church.
 Presumably back in St Olave Old Jewry he formally confessed his felony to the coroner, abjured the realm, and proceeded into exile.